pgmorales76/reading_notes/README.md

 # reading_notes
-This repository is for my "reading notes" for Code 102.
+This repository is for Code 102 reading notes.